Diagnostic indications of subfertility

 The more frequent unprotected sexual intercourse is (every one-two days), the more likely it is to result in a conception.
 There are other important considerations, for example aging fertility, and or stress may negatively influence time to conception.

-Reasons for utilization of assisted reproductive technology
+Reasons for utilisation of assisted reproductive technology

 In the UK male factor subfertility is the most prevalent condition leading to the use of assisted reproductive technology.
 The next reason is unexplained subfertility, i.e. non-medically identified.
 There are other less prevalent conditions where assisted reproductive technology is utilized, tubal factor disease, in some cases of endometriosis or hormonal disorders.